-The aim of pest control is to eliminate or reduce the numbers of pests so that they are no longer a public health problem and to prevent a recurrence.
+The aim of pest control is to eliminate or reduce the number of pests so that they are no longer a public health problem and to prevent a recurrence.

-If you would like to arrange a visit from a pest control officer, please contact us.
-Our opening hours are Monday to Thursday 8:45am to 4:45 and Friday 8:45am to 4.15pm.
+If you would like to arrange a visit from a Pest Control Officer, please contact us.
+Our opening hours are Monday to Thursday 8:45am to 4:45pm and Friday 8:45am to 4:15pm.

 Treatment is provided for the following pests in residential properties

-- Ants and flying ants (within house, not in garden)
+- Ants and flying ants (within the house, not in the garden)